What to eat when you have a cold

 Do any natural cold remedies work?

-As days get shorter and temperatures go down, many of us will find ourselves fighting off well-known cold symptoms, including a sore throat, a runny nose, coughing and blocked sinuses.
+This winter many of us find ourselves fighting off well-known cold symptoms, including a sore throat, a runny nose, coughing and blocked sinuses.
 We explore the natural cold remedies you can use at home - and ask how well they work.

 "When it comes to natural cold remedies, there's lots of anecdotal advice out there about how to manage colds," says Dr Sara Kayat, GP.
-"Some of these do have a medical basis to them, and others less so."
+"Some remedies do have a medical basis to them, and others less so."

 This herbal remedy has traditionally been the treatment of choice for treating colds over the winter months.
 It is believed that the herb boosts the immune system by increasing white blood cells which fight infections and reduces many of the symptoms of a cold.
 However, "the evidence is mixed as to whether it works", says Dr Kayat.

 For example, one review of 16 trials found that some showed that echinacea may reduce the length of time colds last and relieve symptoms - while others showed it did not work2.
 However, a more recent, smaller study looking at echinacea tablets in children found them to shorten the length of colds3.

 Dr Kayat adds: "More robust research is needed before the effects of echinacea on preventing or treating colds can be concluded."

 Lemon and honey may work in a number of ways, says Dr Kayat.
 "Firstly, you are taking in fluids, which is important when you are ill.
 Secondly, you are also getting vitamin C from the lemon.
 Several studies show that vitamin C can reduce the duration and severity of a common cold4.